Tokyo's vibrant cityscape fuses modernity and tradition. Cherry trees and skyscrapers coexist with serene temples and shrines.

 Sengakuji Temple, situated in Minato City, is an important center for the Soto Zen branch of Buddhism.
 It is famously recognized as the burial site of the 47 ronin, a group revered in Japanese folklore.

 This historic temple was established in 1612, close to the Edo Castle.
-However, a devastating fire led to its destruction.
+However, a devastating fire destroyed it.

 Visit Sengakuji with a private vehicle.